The Executives’ Little-known Haven: Security and Productivity in the Modern Office

 - The Online Executive Function Coach Framework

-“Just as a lock isn’t intended to keep people out but rather to bring the idea of entering to their conscious mind,” opines Benjamin Greenwood, an respected cybersecurity strategist and co-founder of EnterSecure.
+“Just as a lock isn’t intended to keep people out but rather to bring the idea of entering to their conscious mind,” opines Benjamin Greenwood, an esteemed cybersecurity strategist and co-founder of EnterSecure.
 “What we’re seeing is a shift towards mindfulness—not only about security but in how we merge ease and safety in business processes.”

 Market research by the cybersecurity analytics company Varonis™ highlights that 83% of CEOs worry about ransomware risks impacting productivity.
 This concern stresses a story of conflict between must-do security protocols and the unfettered creativity and agility companies seek to grow.